RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: RARE-Get: Dynamic RAG Benchmark Dataset Generation Pipeline

 \subsection{Corpus Preparation and Chunking}

 The pipeline begins by processing domain-specific documents, converting them into manageable chunks suitable for retrieval systems.
 We carefully segment each document into passages of approximately 600 tokens, striking a balance between informativeness and retrieval efficiency, as well as a real-world retrieval simulation.
 For tables, we prevent splitting a single table across different chunks.
 Related information (e.g. table titles, data explanation) will remain in the same chunk.
 Similarly, for text-only contents, we ensure that no paragraph is divided between chunks.
 Also, we develop specialized chunking techniques across three distinct domains.
 Each domain receives tailored processing to enhance information extraction and context retention.
+Appendix \ref{appsec:chunking} illustrates the full details for chunking on different domains.